harvester/docs/versioned_docs/version-v1.2/troubleshooting/os.md

 }
 ```

-The id of the above entry is `debug`.
-We can then set the default entry by running:
+You can configure the default entry by running the following commands:

 ```
 # mount -o remount,rw /run/initramfs/cos-state
 # grub2-editenv /run/initramfs/cos-state/grub_oem_env set saved_entry=debug
 ```

-This change can be reverted later if necessary by running `grub2-editenv /run/initramfs/cos-state/grub_oem_env unset saved_entry`
+If necessary, you can undo the change by running the command `grub2-editenv /run/initramfs/cos-state/grub_oem_env unset saved_entry`.

 ## How to debug a system crash or hang